dankert/openrat-cms/README.md

 ## About

-OpenRat is a statifying CMS.
+OpenRat is a satisfying CMS.

 OpenRat generates static files, which are served by a dedicated live web server like Apache, Nginx, Boa etc.